acanimal/acanimal.github.io/src/content/blog/2018-03-15-express-async-middleware.md

 ## Conclusions

 My advice is: embrace `async/await`.
-It is very powerful notation one step beyong promises.
+It is very powerful notation one step beyond promises.
 Simply remember do not believe in magic and handle errors (the same way like with promises and callbacks) and remember to apply this too when working with expressjs.